ARM-software/ebbr/source/chapter5-variable-storage.rst

     :UEFI:`8.2.1`.

 TimeStamp
-    For time-based authenticaed variables this field contains the timestamp associated with the authentication descriptor encoded as seconds since 1970-01-01T00:00:00Z.
+    For time-based authenticated variables this field contains the timestamp associated with the authentication descriptor encoded as seconds since 1970-01-01T00:00:00Z.
 For all other variables this field shall be set to 0.